saving-satoshi/saving-satoshi-backend/README.md

 ## Realeasing a New Chapter

 After pushing lesson content to master a chapter will remain disabled until a new feature flag is pushed.
-To unlock a new chapter you must push a feature-flag to the api.
+To unlock a new chapter you must push a feature flag request to the api with the chapter number specified.
 Here is the necessary scaffold to unlock the next chapter.

 ```bash
 curl --location --request PUT '${backend.api}/v1/features/' \